Here at ‘Chanoma’ (Space for Tea) in Fuji city, Shizuoka one may experience the mysterious atmosphere of a tea garden.【Fuji city,Shizuoka Prefecture】

 ▲left is Honda Mohei.right is Tea Gue.

 Many people of various nationalities have come here.
-This is a tip for you, if you point a tourist towards the ocean and tell them, ‘If you go in this direction for about 13 hours and you will arrive in your country!’ they are likely to be impressed!
+This is a tip for you, if you point a tourist towards the ocean and tell them, ‘If you go all the way in the direction I pointed and you will arrive in your country!’ they are likely to be impressed!

 How about the possibilities of this new idea of ‘Tea gardens.

 ‘ The atmosphere of ‘Umi to Fuji no Chanoma’ is orchestrated by the surrounding tea plantation.
 It is not just a rental space for people to enjoy but also Mt.
 Fuji Marumo Tea Farm cultivation and harvest site, where many cultivars of tea are planted.

 — What cultivars of tea are planted here?

 There are many cultivars planted here.
 One of which is a delicious black tea produced in summer called ‘Sayamakaori.’